ChemistMikeLam/JMJP_Scala/readme.md

 # Japanese Mahjong Paifu

-# Reference Implementation of Parser and Writer, written in Scala
+# Scala Implementation of Standard

-This is the repository for reference implementation of parser and writer modules for processing .jmjp files.
+This is the repository of a Scala implementation for the .jmjp file standard.

-The language of choice is Scala.
+## Components

+The following components are expected to become their respective reference implementation when completed.

+- [ ] Parser (In progress)

+- [ ] Writer

 ## License